 Effective July 1, 2019, there will again be a promotion requirement for middle grades students to complete a Career and Education Planning course before entering ninth grade.
-Seventy-two courses will be available for selection by districts and schools and should be taught integrating the eight career and education planning course standards.
+Seventy-five courses will be available for selection by districts and schools and should be taught integrating the eight career and education planning course standards.
 The purpose of this webpage is to provide resources to assist course instructors in developing and teaching this course.
 Some of the approved Middle School Career and Education Planning courses are designated as year-long.
 In those cases, the classroom teacher can determine which semester to implement the career and education content.
 The MyCareerShines powered by Kuder® career planning system is available free of charge to all Florida middle and high schools to assist students in exploring career options and developing an academic and career plan.

 Educators assisting middle school students developing high school course plans should use the most recent list of graduation requirements assigned to the 9th grade.
 Helpful Academic Advisement Flyers outlining graduation requirements for all cohorts can be found here.
 See document below for a high school course plan worksheet.